Now hear the three kinds of intellect and steadfastness according to the gunas, set forth completely and severally (18:29).

-Another, equally legitimate translation is: “The firmness by which, through the unswerving practice of yoga, one holds fast the functions of the mind, vital, breath, and senses–that firmness is sattwic.”
+Another, equally legitimate translation is: “The firmness by which, through the unswerving practice of yoga, one holds fast the functions of the mind, vital force and the senses–that firmness is sattwic.”
 Of course, the core idea of both versions is that sattwic firmness is produced by the practice of yoga.
 For only through yoga can there be any appreciable or permanent control of the mind, prana, or senses.
 The key word is avybhicharinya, which does mean “unswerving,” but also means “not going astray” in the sense of not departing from the right practice of yoga.
-I say this because most “yoga” either does nothing or harms and confuses the mind.
-Whereas the upanishads, the Gita, and the Yoga Sutras all agree on the right yogic process: the japa and meditation of Om.
+I say this because most that is called yoga either does nothing or harms and confuses the mind, whereas the Upanishads, the Gita, and the Yoga Sutras all agree on the right yogic process.
 The sadhaka who studies those texts and holds steadfastly to what he learns there will unerringly reach the Goal.

-“That firmness by which a stupid man does not abandon sleep, fear, grief, depression, and conceit, is tamasic” (18:35).
+That firmness by which a stupid person does not abandon sleep, fear, depression and arrogance, is tamasic (18:35).

 Obviously we all need sleep to live normally, but Krishna mentions swapna (sleep) here to indicate being asleep in the mind, whatever the bodily state.
 At the same time it is true that tamasic people sleep too much, and are continually dropping off the moment they sit still.
 Many of them take refuge in sleep so they will not have to face the mess they have made of their life.
 I have known negative people that would fall asleep the moment they came into a positive spiritual atmosphere.
 It was their way of blotting it out.

 Krishna is not speaking of those that have a physical problem which saps their vitality.
 Such people are not tamasic but ill and need the assistance of professional health care.
-For example, I knew woman who, when asked how she was, invariably answered: “Oh, I am so tired….”
+For example, I knew a woman who, when asked how she was, invariably answered: “Oh, I am so tired….”
 Much later it was discovered that she was suffering from leukemia.
 Anemic people have this symptom as well.

 Vishadam also can mean a kind of lassitude, and “what’s the use?” lack of motivation.
 Although such people are as boring and tiresome as possible, Krishna says another trait is madam, which means pride and conceit to the level of virtual intoxication of ego.
 You would not expect this of dreary, “poor me” people, but I have seen it to be true.
-The more tamasic, the more inwardly arrogant and proud they can be, even to the point of psychosis.
+The more tamasic, the more inwardly arrogant and proud, even to the point of psychosis.
 Such a person is called durmedha, which means dull-witted as well as outright stupid.
 A lot of tamasic people I have known were not mentally limited–some were quite intelligent–but they were dull, dreary, and boring by choice.
 And they were all steadfast in their tamasic slough.